 - Reserves: what you have on reserve.
 'Request pending' means the item is not available yet; 'Ready for pickup' means you can collect it.
 You can cancel a reserve by selecting the title, then clicking 'Cancel this reserve'.

-- Charges, fees and lost material: information on charges such as overdue, interlibrary returns and reserve charges.
+- Charges and fees: information on charges such as overdue and reserve charges.

 - Borrower status: if it says 'Restricted', you may have money owing or we may require some information from you.
 Please ask at your local library.